 To make sure the chestnuts are ripe enough simply press your thumb on their flat side.
 There should be a slight give, and almost as if the nut is beginning to separate from their skin.
 The chestnuts I’ve bought recently are still quite firm so I’m only using those that do have a little give in them.
 They should ripen fairly quickly, certainly in time for Christmas day.
 Oh, and if you notice any holes on their surface (like they’ve been drilled into) then I would discard those – as otherwise there’s probably a little *beastie* inside.

-The peeled chestnut lowest within the frame above looks, to me, just like a little albino hedgehog!
+The peeled chestnut lowest within the photo to the right above looks, to me, just like a little albino hedgehog!
 Aww…

 Roasting Sweet Chestnuts